eregs/regulations-site/README.md

 $ python manage.py runserver
 ```

+## Python Django app documentation

+For information about the Django architecture of this app, see [regulations-site on Read the Docs](http://regulations-site.readthedocs.org/en/latest/index.html).

-## Building the Python documentation
+### Building the documentation
 For most tweaks, you will simply need to run the Sphinx documentation
 builder again.